Before I begin to tell you about my amazing day at Parque Tayrona, I must admit that I skipped one stop.

 The variety of the flora and fauna is amazing – some of this biodiversity is even endemic to this region.
 You get to see majestic birds, exotically glittering lizards, huge butterflies in bright colors, and even monkeys.

 Coming from El Zaino, the first beach, Playa Cañaveral, looks very inviting – especially after the exhausting hike.
-But do yourself a favor and take the warning serious: The waves and the undercurrent here are really dangerous.
+But do yourself a favor and take the warning seriously: The waves and the undercurrent here are really dangerous.
 Just clench your teeth and postpone your dip till you reach the following bays – you’ll enjoy it so much!

 Yes, it’s a great place, but when we finally reached the beach after only 90 minutes, I was much more exhausted than after our five hours hike in the mountains of Valle Cocora.